 The mage can create one casting object per day.
-Casting objects amplify spell when used by the mage.
-One handed items can increase a spell once per round.
-Two handed items can increase a spell twice per round.
+Casting objects can amplify a spell once per round gaining 1d4 to your attacker roll.
 Casting Objects can also create a falgus out of a shotgun.
 A casting object uses Intelligence + CPB as their attacker roll.

 Mage’s Mount, 5 CPB

 The mage can create one mage’s mount daily and can only have control of one mount at a time.
 The mount is an extension of them and obeys their commands.
 For mounts stats, check the mounted combat section.

 When creating a familiar the first thing a mage needs to decide is what spell they will teach it.
 The spell will determine which magical school the familiar is imbued with.
 Familiars can only learn and cast one spell and give off an aura from that school, making it easier to cast the spells of that school.
 The mage receives a +1 to cast spells and reduces spell difficulty by 2 from their familiar’s magical school as long as they are touched by their familiar’s aura.
 The aura affects the mage as long as their familiar is within five feet.
 The mage’s familiar has as much health as the mage's starting species health.
 Familiars deal no physical attack damage and defender bonus equal to the mage’s level.
-Spell can be cast once a round as a free action.
+Their spell can be cast once a round as a free action.

 Mage's mastery consists of one of the school feats and 4 mage feats for any known schools.
 You gain your mage feats at levels 6, 7, 9, and 10 while your school feat is selected at level 8.